 In 2009, La Ballona Elementary School launched the Dual Language Program in Spanish and will add a new grade level each year until the program is in Kindergarten through 5th grade.
-In this program, students learn the basic District curriculum in the target language of Spanish as well as English.
-Currently there are four classrooms; Kindergarten and 1st Grade.
+In this program, students learn the core District curriculum in the target language of Spanish as well as English.
+Currently there are six classrooms that provide the dual language program: Kindergarten, 1st grade, and 2nd grades.
 This program is ethnically diverse and 50% of the students come from homes in which the primary language is Spanish.
-We are totally committed to fostering biliteracy in our students.
+The staff is committed to fostering biliteracy.